Insert bell schedule here!

 ADULT STUDENT ACKNOWLEDGEMENT OF RIGHTS AND SHARED RESPONSIBILITIES WITH PARENTS

-When a person turns eighteen, the law gives that person many legal rights as well as many new responsibilities in a wide range of activities including voting, jury duty, marriage, military service, criminal charges, contracts, medical consent, wills.
-The Virginia State Bar has created a handbook and video briefs for you to read/watch which discusses those rights and responsibilities.
-They are available at VSB Handbook and VSB Video.
-Unless a person has been placed under guardianship by a court, each person exercises these legal rights for him/herself at age 18.
+When a person turns eighteen, the law grants that person many legal rights and new responsibilities across a wide range of activities, including voting, jury duty, marriage, military service, criminal charges, contracts, medical consent, and wills.
+The Virginia State Bar has created a handbook and video briefs for you to read/watch, which discuss those rights and responsibilities.
+They are available in the VSB Handbook and VSB Video.
+Unless a person has been placed under guardianship by a court, each person exercises these legal rights for themself at age 18.
 In the school setting, many rights and responsibilities continue to be shared between adult students and their parents/guardians.
 The term “student” applies to adult students 18 and over as well as minor students under 18.
-All school policies, regulations, and rules including the code of conduct continue to apply to adult students.
-Students must sign the Adult Student Acknowledgement of Rights and Shared Responsibilities with Parents in order to exercise rights and responsibilities as an adult student.
+All school policies, regulations, and rules, including the code of conduct, continue to apply to adult students.
+Students must sign the Adult Student Acknowledgment of Rights and Shared Responsibilities with Parents to exercise their rights and responsibilities as adult students.